Nguyễn Thị Ngọc Oanh

 Nguyễn Thị Ngọc Oanh is a former wushu taolu athlete from Vietnam.
 She is a three-time medalist at the World Wushu Championships including a one-time world champion, a four-time medalist at the Southeast Asian Games, and a medalist at the Asian Games and the Asian Wushu Championships.

-She is the sister of fellow wushu athlete Nguyễn Thị Mỹ Đức.
+She is the elder sister of former wushu athlete and coach Nguyễn Thị Mỹ Đức.